AryanVBW/Debian-for-Android/README.md

 - **Security:** Benefit from Debian's commitment to robust security practices.

-## 🚀 Getting Started:

-1. Clone this repository to your Android device.
-2. Navigate to the DebianDelight directory.
-3. Follow the installation instructions in the README file.
-4. Experience Debian's delight on your Android!
+## 🚀 Experience Debian's delight on your Android!

 ## 🤝 Contribution and Support: